 Except for having too many cooks in the kitchen at once, it doesn’t cause me stress anymore.
 I have a few strategies on how to organize a small kitchen that have worked well for us.

-- No Junk Drawer – If you have one, get rid of it.
+No Junk Drawer – If you have one, get rid of it.
 It’s valuable space that can be used for other things.
-It also promotes stuffing random things in there instead of where they belong.
+It also promotes stuffing random things away instead of where they belong.

 Have any other useful tips on how to organize a small kitchen?

 How do you stay organized in your kitchen?